ashleebeacom/AshleeBeacom_Portfolio/README.md

 # AshleeBeacom_Portfolio
 Welcome to my data analytics portfolio!

-I am a student at Dakota State University in the Analytics and Applied Artificial Intelligence MSAA program.
-I have experience working with Python, R, SQL, Excel, Power BI and Tableau.
-I have a good understanding of techniques such as data mining, data cleaning, data visualization, statistics, and analysis.

-This portfolio includes projects in Excel, Python, SQL, and R that demonstrate my analytics skills.
-There is also a link to Tableau Public that shows my ability to present data visually in a way that is easy for viewers to understand.
-The work posted here is a combination of school and personal projects.
-Beyond my technical expertise, I am a strategic problem solver.
-I am confident in my skills, dedication and ability to learn new skills at every opportunity.

 # About Me
 I am originally from Sioux Falls, SD.
 After finishing my undergraduate studies, I traveled around the country and world working different seasonal jobs.
 This includes at a ropes course in the Outer Banks, North Carolina and at a luxury hotel in Rovaniemi, Finland.
 I lived in Finland from September 2022 - May 2025.
 While there, I was a tourism guide for a few different activities, I started my Master's program online, and I took Finnish Language Classes at the Ahjolan Kansalaisopisto/Adult learning Center in Pirkkala, Finland.

-I have always been a team player, leading me to play basketball for Black Hill State University for 5 years.
+I have always been a team player, leading me to play basketball for Black Hill State University for 5 years while working on my undergraduate studies in biology and chemistry.
 Since leaving the court in 2022, I have turned to running.
 Now, to put my competitive spirit to use, I am training for my sixth marathon and hope to one day qualify for the Boston Marathon.
 As a big adventurer, I love the outdoors and spending time in nature.
 My favorite things to do after work are cuddle with my cats, work on a current knit/crochet projects, watch the latest Survivor episode, or read a good fantasy book.

+I am a student at Dakota State University in the Analytics and Applied Artificial Intelligence MSAA program.
+I have experience working with Python, R, SQL, Excel, Power BI and Tableau.
+I have a good understanding of techniques such as data mining, data cleaning, data visualization, statistics, and analysis.

+This portfolio includes projects in Excel, Python, SQL, and R that demonstrate my analytics skills.
+There is also a link to Tableau Public that shows my ability to present data visually in a way that is easy for viewers to understand.
+The work posted here is a combination of school and personal projects.
+Beyond my technical expertise, I am a strategic problem solver.
+I am confident in my skills, dedication and ability to learn new skills at every opportunity.

 # Projects